 Competence errors occur when a person did not have the knowledge or skill to perform the task correctly or the knowledge to address difference scenarios.

-Example: Reflecting on the Oscars 2017, an example of a competency error could be around Presenters not trained in the Scenario of what to do if they note an error on the Envelope and Card.
+Example: Reflecting on the Oscars 2017, an example of a competency error could be around Presenters not trained in the scenario of what to do if they note an error on the announcement envelope and winner card.
 If this training was provided, this may have contained the error on stage.

-Omission Errors occur when a person missed a step or did not perform an action.
+Omission Errors: occurs when a person missed a step or did not perform an action.
 Our brains don’t like change, so if there is a change in sequence to the process for example, our brain continues to work in autopilot.
 Examples on daily life include forgetting an errand on the way home, as we always go straight home.

-Example: During the Oscars, the auditor that delivered the envelope to presenters was noted as being distracted by use on social media via a phone.
-As auditor may have been distracted, the auditor did not notice incorrect envelope details.
+Example: During the Oscars, the auditor that delivered the envelope to presenters was noted as being distracted by use of social media via a phone.
+As the auditor may have been distracted, they did not notice incorrect envelope details.
 An action here is to prevent use of phones back stage to improve brain focus on the task at hand.